-Dogs in U.S., U.K. are in nose training to find if they can detect coronavirus in people
+Dogs are being trained to sniff out coronavirus cases

 “We don’t know that this will be the odor of the virus, per se, or the response to the virus, or a combination,” said Otto, who is leading the project.
 “But the dogs don’t care what the odor is. … What they learn is that there’s something different about this sample than there is about that sample.”

 A similar effort is underway at the London School of Hygiene & Tropical Medicine, where researchers previously demonstrated that dogs could identify malaria infections in humans.
-In a statement, James Logan, head of the school’s disease control department, called canines a “new diagnostic tool [that] could revolutionize our response to COVID-19.”
+In a statement, James Logan, head of the school’s disease control department, called canines a “new diagnostic tool [that] could revolutionize our response to covid-19.”

-On Tuesday, Logan said his research team expects to begin collecting COVID-19 samples “within a matter of weeks” and working with the charity Medical Detection Dogs to train canines soon after.
+On Tuesday, Logan said his research team expects to begin collecting covid-19 samples “within a matter of weeks” and working with the charity Medical Detection Dogs to train canines soon after.
 The goal is to initially deploy six dogs to airports in the United Kingdom, he said.

 “Each individual dog can screen up to 250 people per hour,” Logan said in an email.
 “We are simultaneously working on a model to scale it up so it can be deployed in other countries at ports of entry, including airports.”